Recovery is just a phone call away.

 How Does Molly Addiction Affect Your Physical health?

-Molly addiction severely affects physical health by damaging the cardiovascular system, and other major organs including the liver, kidneys, and brain.
-The impact varies from person to person depending on the severity of use, age, overall health, and other factors.
+Molly addiction severely affects physical health by damaging the cardiovascular system and other major organs, including the liver, kidneys, and brain.
+The impact varies based on the severity of use, age, overall health, and other factors.
 Molly increases heart rate and blood pressure, leading to hypertension, arrhythmias, and even heart failure.

 How Does Molly Addiction Affect The Brain?